Home - Book Preview

 The headmaster's mouth snapped shut.

 "Certainly.
 I apologize," he said, looking at Quinn.
-"That was uncalled for."
+"That was uncalled for. "

-His wife said, in a tiny voice, "I'm sorry I said that."
+His wife said, in a tiny voice, "I'm sorry I said that. "

-The headmaster made further remarks to which Quinn listened, nodded, and understood the "don't let me see you in this office again."
+The headmaster made further remarks to which Quinn listened, nodded, and understood the "don't let me see you in this office again. "

 The Colonel fell into step beside him.

-They walked through the building in silence, out through the main entrance, down the steps to the drive where Sullivan and Bentley waited at the curb.
-The Colonel walked with a straight-backed, deliberate stride, and Quinn matched his pace, and neither spoke.
+They walked through the building in silence, out through the main entrance, down the steps to the drive where Sullivan and Bentley waited at the Colonel walked with a straight-backed, deliberate stride, and Quinn matched his pace, and neither spoke.

 Sullivan held the rear door, and they got in.